 - How to prevent vectors in your home and community

-Please send us an email describing what type of information your group needs.
+Please contact us with a description of the information your group needs.

 Multnomah County Vector Control